mfkimbell/high-level-system-design-notes/README.md

 * Cost Constraints: The solution should be cost-effective to maintain.
 * Security Constraints: Must prevent malicious URLs and protect user data.

+## API Keys vs JWT
+* JWT are for frontend authenticaiotn, API is for backend/automation or server-to-server authentication
+* JWTs expire by default, API keys are used for peristent connection

 ## SQL vs NOSQL